OthankQ/100-days-of-code/r1-log.md

 ### R3D25

 Started working on a fb messenger style chat app with my buddy.
 So far I have it to where once the user can type in an input and either hit a button or the enter key to make the message appear on screen as a div

+### R3D26

+Working on how to setup a backend for the chat-app me and my buddies started building yesterday.
+Played around with Laravel to see how it handles the backend.